-The original packing case shelving, timber floorboards, tin lined walls and weatherboard facade are uniquely preserved and continue to serve customers from throughout Australia.
+The original packing case shelving, timber floorboards, tin-lined walls and weatherboard facade are uniquely preserved and continue to serve customers throughout Australia.

-You’re sure to find something you need through the new online store or much-loved old store.
+You’re sure to find something you need through the new online store or a much-loved old store.

 Disabled AssistanceCaters for hearing impairment Caters for limited mobility Caters for vision impairment